cyberark/conjur/docs/tutorials/integrations/nginx.md

 ssl_certificate_key /etc/nginx/nginx.key;
 ```

-This block gives NGINX its directions on how to perform TLS. ("ssl" is a name
+This block gives NGINX its directions on how to perform TLS ("ssl" is a name
 for an older standard for TLS and is still often used interchangeably.)

 The `certificate` is a public key, and the `certificate_key` is the